|Friday, Oct. 29||7:30 PM||Livestream|

 Video On Demand available through November 6th at midnight.

-APERIO, Music of the Americas concludes its 2019-2020 concert season with Havana Jazz featuring the Harold Lopez Nussa Quartet with Ernesto Vega, clarinet.
+APERIO, Music of the Americas kicks off its 2021-2022 concert season with Havana Jazz featuring the Harold Lopez Nussa Quartet with Ernesto Vega, clarinet.

 Hailing from Havana, Cuba, prodigious composer and virtuosic pianist Harold López-Nussa’s music reflects the full range and richness of Cuban music, with its distinctive combination of classical, folkloric and popular elements, as well as its embrace of jazz improvisation.
 López-Nussa has performed for sold-out audiences at the Kennedy Center and SFJAZZ, with additional performances at some of the most prestigious jazz festivals in the world including Newport, North Sea, Monterey and Detroit.